Policy Capacity Development and Mentorship Program

 What is the closing date to apply?

 The 2021 intake for the program is now closed.
 Please provide you contact information to be notified when the program opens.

 How will I know if I am successful?

 Applications will be screened against the qualifications listed in the job advertisement through a competitive process.
-Candidates who meet the qualifications and/or assets will be contacted to participate in an interview.
+Candidates who meet the qualifications and/or assets will be contacted.

 For more information contact: